-The repairs and maintenance budget of \$1.5 million reflects an increase of \$245 thousand over 2017 estimated expenses and includes \$100 thousand for additional enhanced water main cleaning in 2018, which will contribute to improving water quality.
-The budget also includes \$200,000 for sewer line cleaning and inspection, as well as normal repair and maintenance activities and line break repairs.
-The 2018 budget is \$106 thousand higher than the 2017 budget.
+The repairs and maintenance budget of \$1.2 million reflects a decrease of \$74 thousand over 2018 estimated expenses and includes \$200 thousand for additional sewer line cleaning and inspection, as well as normal repair and maintenance activities and line break repairs.
+The 2019 budget is \$292 thousand less than the 2018 budget, partly due to no scheduled enhanced water main cleaning (ice pigging) for 2019.